RobertWetzler/ZeldaRemade/README.md

 ## Known Bugs
 - When Link attacks with his sword facing upwards, he moves slightly downwards instead of staying in the same position
 - When Link takes damage, he ignores collision with blocks.
+- Link's bounding box is too large so he his head intersects with blocks causing clunky collision.
+- Enemies do not collide with moveable blocks.